mlabuda2/nf-tower-docs/docs/monitoring/overview.md

 **Available from version 22.4.0**

-The **All runs** page, accessed from the top right avatar menu, provides a comprehensive overview of the runs accessible to a user across the entire Tower instance.
+The **All runs** page, accessed from the user top-right menu, provides a comprehensive overview of the runs accessible to a user across the entire Tower instance.
 This facilitates overall status monitoring and early detection of execution issues from a single view split across organizations and workspaces.

+The All runs view defaults to all organizations and workspaces the user has access to.
+Select the drop-down next to **View:** to filter by specific organizations and workspaces, or to view runs from your personal workspace only.

+The **Search workflow** bar allows you to filter by by run name, project name, manifest name, or session ID.

+Filter by one or more "keyword:value" entries:

+- status:
+- label:
+- workflowId:
+- runName:
+- username:
+- projectName:
+- after: YYYY-MM-DD
+- before: YYYY-MM-DD
+- sessionId:

+The search feature will populate with available suggestions when entering valid keywords.
+Suggested results for `label:` includes available labels from all workspaces and labels occurring in multiple workspaces will only be displayed for suggestion once.

 ### Search